cypress-io/cypress-documentation/content/api/commands/clock.md

   Restore all overridden native functions.
 This is automatically called between tests, so should not generally be needed.

+- **`clock.setSystemTime(now)`**

+  Change the system time to the new `now`.
+Now can be a timestamp, date object, or not passed in which defaults to 0.
+No timers will be called, nor will the time left before they trigger change.

 You can also access the `clock` object via `this.clock` in a [`.then()`](/api/commands/then) callback.